JennKnapp/BFG_Y2H/README.md

 ### Running the pipeline  ###

+* Install from pypi (recommend): `python -m pip install BFG-Y2H==0.0.1`

-0. Install from github
+* Install and build from github
 ```
-1. download the package
+1. download the package from github
-2. run ./update.sh
+2. inside the root folder, run ./update.sh
 ```

 1. Input arguments: